R: Ronto - Ross

 Bill's wrestling commitments were limited to the midlands, north of England and Scotland, which we can only imagine was of his own chosing.
 It was only this lack of national exposure that prevented him being classed as an equal with Breaks, Saint, Boscik and other lightweight greats.

 Trained by Andy Robin and Jim Bell, neighbours of his in Auchterarder, the youngster found success in both singles matches, winning both the Scottish, Commonwealth and European lightweight titles, and in a tag partnership with Jim McKenzie, a pairing that were a match for the Royal brothers, Jet Set and just about every other tag team of the time.

 Another tag partner was his mentor, Andy Robin.
 The oddly matched pair (Andy being a good five stones heavier and of a more rugged style) wrestled together in both Britain and overseas.

-The “Farmer's Boy” from Sedgefield worked for both independent and Joint Promotions in the 1970s and 1980s.
-Made a handful of television appearances, including a couple as a tag pairing for Big Daddy.
+A popular wrestler in the 1970s Pete Ross was the “Farmer's Boy” from Sedgefield who worked for both independent and Joint Promotions in the 1970s and 1980s.
+He made a handful of television appearances between 1979 and 1984, including the inevitable couple as a tag pairing for Big Daddy.